Taxpayers can take advantage of some easy ways to lower their tax bill.

 There’s a common misconception that buying “stuff” at the end of the year—something like a new laptop computer for a home-based business—is a quick and easy deduction.

 It may be, but make sure it's something that you needed to buy regardless of the tax write-off potential, Thompson said.
 The amount that’s actually a deduction for "stuff" is usually only a fraction of its true cost.
-Because many products have a life expectancy of several years, the value is depreciated, and the deduction is calculated over several years.
+Because many products have a life expectancy of several years, the value is often depreciated, and the deduction is calculated over several years unless the item can be expensed or bonus depreciation taken.
 In reality, a $500 computer might save only a few dollars in taxes.

 Those with home-based businesses also may have some write-offs for the use of their homes, but there are plenty of rules defining what is and what is not deductible here.
 Only a fraction of home expenses—such as utilities or insurance—is covered, because the expense is only applied to the portion of the house where you work.